Kefalonia

 Kefalonia best beaches

-If you are looking for the best beaches in Kefalonia, take a look to Myrtos beach, Petani beach, Skala beach, Xi beach, Antisamos beach, Lourdas beach and Lassi.
+If you are looking for the best beaches in Kefalonia, take a look to Myrtos beach, Petani beach, Skala beach, Xi beach, Antisamos beach, Lourdas beach and top beaches of Lassi, but on the long and varied coastline hidden gems can be visited.

-The largest town, which is also the capital of Kefalonia is Argostoli.
+The largest town of Kefalonia Island, which is also the capital, is Argostoli (Argostolion).
 This is a small, but charming town of Greece with a lot of services, restaurants and an important port.
-The most beloved tourist resorts are Lassi, Skala and the area of Lourdas, where traditional taverns, coffee bars, supermarkets and car rental companies are situated.
+The most beloved tourist resorts in Kefalonia Island are Lassi, Skala and the area of Lourdas, where traditional taverns, coffee bars, supermarkets and car rental companies are situated.
 When you spend your holiday here, don’t forget to travel to the picturesque fishing villages: the most beautiful gems are Assos, Agia Efimia and Fiskardo.

 Assos Kefalonia

-Kefalonia can be reached from Lefkada island by daily boat trips from the port of Nidri and from the port of Vasiliki.
-The ferries between these two islands depart from Vasiliki village and arrive to Fiskardo, but there are ferrylines which depart from the nearest ports of the Greek mainland, such as from Killini or from Astakos.
+Kefalonia can be reached from Lefkada Island by daily boat trips from the port of Nidri and from the port of Vasiliki.
+The ferries between these two islands depart from Vasiliki village and arrive to Fiskardo, but there are ferrylines which depart to Kefalonia from the nearest ports of the Greek mainland, such as from Killini or from Astakos.

 Kefalonia Lefkada ferry